savergiggio/DIY-3D-Printed-Rotating-Display-Table/README.md

 3. **Configure Print Settings**: Adjust settings for quality and strength.
 4. **Slice the Model**: Generate the G-code for your 3D printer.
 5. **Start Printing**: Print each component, monitoring the first few layers for adhesion.
-6. **Post-Processing**: Remove supports and sand rough edges if needed.

 ## Step 2: Upload the Arduino Code